MTheurer/urlShortener/README.md

 3. Enter your URL in Json format

+4. If your URL is invalid, you will recieve an error 406.

-4. If the URL cannot be decoded, you will recieve an error 400.
+5. If the URL cannot be decoded, you will recieve an error 400.

-5. If your POST request is successful, you will receive the new key in Json format, example:
+6. If your POST request is successful, you will receive the new key in Json format, example:

 {"short_url":"http://127.0.0.1:8080/(key)}

-6. If your URL already exists within the map with it's cooresponding key, you will recieve an error 409.